Last Updated on

-Still, there are many people that either don’t try, or don’t continue once they try it.
-As a long-term meditation practitioner, geek, and a coach, I’ve observed the most common reasons that people have for not practicing.
+Still, there are many people that either don’t try it or don’t continue once they try it.
+As a long-term meditation practitioner, geek, and coach, I’ve observed the most common reasons that people have for not practicing.

 (1) “What’s the point?
 It’s just a New Age fad.”

-By mastering your ability to put your attention on the things you want (and keep it there), and to remove your attention from anything that is negative or not serving, you gain the ability to create what you want in your life and in yourself.
+By mastering our ability to put our attention on the things we want (and keeping it there), and removing our attention from anything that is negative or not serving us, we gain the ability to create what we want in our lives and in ourselves.

 So, the point of meditation?
-Training of attention.
-As a byproduct of the practice, you also get several health benefits, release stress, and (if you are “doing it right”) by time also experience a peace and contentment that depends on nothing else.
+Training our attention.
+As a byproduct of the practice, we also get several health benefits, stress release, and if we are doing it successfully, will also experience a sense of peace and contentment.

-You can see that meditation is a powerful tool.
-And it has been there for centuries.
-It’s not a fad.
+You can see that meditation is a powerful tool that has been used for centuries, and is not just a passing fad.

-Relaxation is like an appetiser; meditation is the main course.
+Relaxation is like an appetizer; meditation is the main course.

 (3) “Meditation is too hard.
 I can’t calm my mind.”

-This depends entirely on your attitude.
-If you have strong expectations, or are attached to goals and “timeframes”, then meditation will be hard for you.
+This depends entirely on our attitude.
+If we have strong expectations or are attached to goals and “timeframes,” then meditation will be hard for us.

 Meditation is not a thing – it’s a process.
-This process brings several benefits, but is also its own benefit.
+This process brings several benefits but is also its own benefit.
 The key is to learn to enjoy the process.
 Let go of self-criticism, of comparison, and of expectations, as soon as they arise.
-Then meditation won’t be hard – nor easy – but simply a enjoyable and wholesome process.
+Then meditation won’t be hard – nor easy – but simply an enjoyable and wholesome process.

-One reason why people feel meditation is hard is because they believe they should be fighting with thoughts, or actively trying to empty the mind.
+One reason why people feel meditation is hard is that they believe they should be fighting with thoughts, or actively trying to empty the mind.

 “The only thing we do in meditation is to consciously withdraw our attention from engaging with thoughts, by focusing it on something else.”

 There is no fight, no repressing, and no forcefulness about meditation.
-Fighting with thoughts (or any other type of mental impression, for that sake), will simply strengthen them, and lead you to an agitated state.
+Fighting with thoughts will simply strengthen them, and lead us to an agitated state.
 The only thing we do in meditation is to consciously withdraw our attention from engaging with thoughts, by focusing it on something else.
 With this, the mind slowly calms down.

 Imagine we are trying to get some work done, and suddenly some loud music starts playing next to us.
-The more we try to “stop hearing it”, the louder we make it be inside ourselves.
-But if we make an effort to focus our mind on something else, intensely, after some moments we have forgotten about the music.
+The more we try to “stop hearing it,” the louder we make it be inside ourselves.
+Instead, if we make an effort to focus our mind on something else, we will gradually forget about the music.

 Don’t think about emptying the mind, or making it quiet.
 Simply follow the meditation instructions, and let everything else be.

-Other’s believe that they need to have a quiet mind in order to meditate.
-“My mind is too restless, there is no way I can meditate.”
-Rings a bell?
+Other’s believe that they need to have a quiet mind in order to meditate: “my mind is too restless, there is no way I can meditate.”
+Ringing any bells?

 Yet, this is like saying that being fit is a requirement for going to the gym.

-Having a “calm mind” is definitely not a requirement to do meditation.
-Don’t think that you cannot meditate because your mind is very restless.
-If your mind is agitated, there is even more reason for you to meditate!
+Having a “calm mind” is definitely not a requirement for meditation.
+In fact, having a restless mind is even more reason to meditate!

-Besides, when you meditate for a while, you may see that, generally speaking, nobody has a “calm mind”.
+When you meditate for a while, you may see that generally speaking, nobody has a “calm mind.”
 Everybody needs some meditation.